tarwn/BasicAzureStorageSDK/README.md

 BasicAzureStorageSDK
 ====================

 This is the beginning of a .Net SDK for accessing the Azure Storage API.
-It targets the latest version that is also supported by the local emulator (not counting preview versions).
+The intent is to target the latest version that is also supported by the local emulator (not counting preview versions).

 Current Supported API Version: 2012-02-12

+The API version will be updated soon-ish.
+When I first started this version the emulator was very far out of date.

 I have not decided yet whether this will be a partial, reference implementation or a full implementation.